 There are two versions of LCAQuick - both are free:

 Use LCAQuick to conduct a life cycle assessment (LCA) and understand the potential environmental impacts of a building design across the life cycle.
-The latest version of the tool includes:
+The latest version of the tool includes the following:

 - 10 commercial office buildings in three climate zones

-- eight stand-alone houses, one medium-density housing and one apartment building in three climate zones
+- 10 stand-alone houses, one medium-density housing and one apartment building in three climate zones

-- comparison of alternative constructions based on embodied carbon
+- Ability to compare alternative constructions based on embodied carbon.

-The full version of LCAQuickV3.4.2 is a 57 MB Excel spreadsheet, so it runs best in Microsoft Excel from 2016 or later on a reasonably powerful computer.
+The full version of LCAQuickV3.6 is a 46 MB Excel spreadsheet, so it runs best in Microsoft Excel from 2016 or later on a reasonably powerful computer.

 The LCAQuick tool is provided free to use at your own risk.
 BRANZ accepts no liability or responsibility for any adverse consequences suffered by you or any third party that arise in connection with your use of the LCAQuick tool.
 By accessing or using the LCAQuick tool, you are deemed to have accepted the terms of the LCAQuick disclaimer and BRANZ's general website terms and conditions.